Te Kura i Awarua, a new EIT Rangahau Māori Centre was opened at the Hawke’s Bay Campus of EIT Te Pūkenga this week.

-The pōwhiri, at Te Ara o Tāwhaki marae in September 2022, was attended by a number of stakeholders and interest groups, including Ngāti Kahungunu Iwi Incorporated Chair Bayden Barber, mana whenua from Ngāti Pārau, Te Whatu Ora (DHB) executives, Te Pūkenga Rangahau Research Forum members from Toi Ohomai, Rotorua and Tauranga, EIT Board members, local historians Professor Emerita Kay Morris Matthews and Pat Parsons, as well as a number of EIT and other community based researchers.
+The pōwhiri, at Te Ara o Tāwhaki marae, was attended by a number of stakeholders and interest groups, including Ngāti Kahungunu Iwi Incorporated Chair Bayden Barber, mana whenua from Ngāti Pārau, Te Whatu Ora (DHB) executives, Te Pūkenga Rangahau Research Forum members from Toi Ohomai, Rotorua and Tauranga, EIT Board members, local historians Professor Emerita Kay Morris Matthews, Pat Parsons, as well as a number of EIT and other community based researchers.

 EIT Chief Executive Chris Collins said the launch of the centre was a significant moment in EIT’s history.

 “For me personally it is important for a mainstream institution to be involved, engaged and committed to rangahau Māori.”

 “We are showing our commitment to the people of the land and rangahau going forward, especially in the light of us becoming part of Te Pūkenga.
 It is also about being engaged in partnership with iwi and hapū and that means getting involved in the local environment.”

 Chris thanked all those people who worked to make the centre a reality, in particular EIT Māori and Indigenous Research Professor David Tipene-Leach.

 “I do want to acknowledge David for all the work he has done in providing leadership and the research projects, as well as his reputation and history he has given to this.”

 Chris also thanked Professor Natalie Waran, EIT Te Pūkenga Executive Dean; and EIT Research Director Associate Professor Jonathan Sibley for their role in developing research at EIT.
 He also acknowledged EIT’s rangahau Māori Professor Annemarie Gillies, who was appointed earlier this year.